Tomographer/tomographer/README.txt

 Installation
 ------------

-The installation process is done using CMake.
+The configuration, compilation and installation process is done using CMake.
 (You'll need CMake >= 2.8.5.)
 Download an official release of Tomographer, unpack it, and enter the unpacked directory.
-Then, issue the commands:
+Then, issue the
+commands:

     tomographer-1.0> mkdir build
     tomographer-1.0> cd build
     tomographer-1.0/build> cmake .. <ADDITIONAL CMAKE OPTIONS HERE>
-    tomographer-1.0/build> make -j4
+    tomographer-1.0/build> make
     tomographer-1.0/build> make install/strip

 And you'll have the `tomorun` installed on your system.
 You can specify some